laro/Cilia/README.md

 > Today, I'd look for a much simpler syntax—and probably clash with people's confusion between the familiar and the simple.

 I don't know what exact syntax Bjarne Stroustrup would prefer today, but indeed Cpp2 and Carbon do not feel familiar to me.
 I like many aspects especially of Cpp2, but not its `name: Type` syntax.
-Cilia is a bit more conservative here.
+Cilia is a bit more conservative/traditional here.

+The follwing comparison aims to show the _exact_ equivalent in Cilia, C++, Cpp2, and Carbon:

 > [!NOTE]
 > - I may not be very familiar with Cpp2 or Carbon, or not up to date.
 >     - Is there really no range-literal and no classical for-loop in neither Cpp2 nor Carbon?
-> - I may not sufficiently up to date with C++14/17/20/23/26 either.
+> - I may not be up to date sufficiently with C++14/17/20/23/26 either.

 - Cilia
     - `Int`, `Int32`, `Int64`, `Float`